-- (2) Represents 2% annualized base management fee. - (3) Excludes organizational and offering expenses. - (4) The "catch-up" provision is intended to provide our investment adviser with an incentive fee of 20% on all Pre- Incentive Fee Net Investment Income as if a hurdle rate did not apply when our net investment income exceeds 2.5% in any fiscal quarter.
+- (1) Represents 8% annualized hurdle rate. - (2) Represents 2% annualized base management fee. - (3) Excludes organizational and offering expenses. - (4) The "catch-up" provision is intended to provide our investment adviser with an incentive fee of 20% on all Pre- Incentive Fee Net Investment Income as if a hurdle rate did not apply when our net investment income exceeds 2.5% in any fiscal quarter.